PingOne Advanced Identity Cloud

 Configure authentication webhooks

-Webhooks are used to send HTTP POST calls to a server with contextual information about an authentication session when a predefined event occurs, for example, logging out.
+Webhooks are used to send HTTP POST calls to a server with contextual information about an authenticated session when a predefined event occurs, for example, logging out.

 Webhooks are used from within authentication journeys, by the Register Logout Webhook node.